czhangy/czhangyio/README.md

 ### Summary

-This is my personal portfolio, which I'm using as a platform to introduce myself, my skills, and my projects.
-This project is currently under development and is currently in the planning stage.
+This is my personal portfolio, which I'm using as a platform to introduce myself, my experience, my skills, and my projects.
+This project is currently under development.

 The most up-to-date version of my portfolio is currently deployed at: https://czhangy.io.